Housing with Care

 A significant refresh of LaingBuisson’s comprehensive study into the housing with care market.
+First edition.
 Published 13 December 2017.
 (360pp)

 “The UK’s older population is growing strongly, has unmet care needs and far higher wealth, income and aspirations than previous generations.
 This demographic change is a predictable and reliable source of growth for housing with care; unlike the dependence of care homes on the numbers of those nearing the end of their lives.
 Earlier personal and informal care improves and lengthens healthy lives and avoid costs for local authority commissioners, who see ‘extra care’ as residential care at modern-day standards.
 Housing with care should be a substantial part of the answer for what the Government calls ‘our broken housing market’ but it needs leadership to provide supportive legislation.”

 Could a flourishing Housing with Care market mend our broken housing market?

 Compared to markets such as Australia and New Zealand, the housing with care market in the UK is relatively underdeveloped.
 Yet, with the right offering it provides a viable alternative to remaining in their family home for our ageing population who want to downsize and maintain their independence for as long as possible.
 Housing with care is a vital part of the health and social care solution, creating tangible savings for local authorities and health services.
 Individuals who retain their independence generally decline more slowly and have less health issues.